andres-troiano/uplift-modeling/README.md

 ## 1. Balance Diagnostics

-We compared treatment vs control covariate distributions using **Kolmogorov–Smirnov (KS) tests**.
-To go beyond raw test statistics, we defined a **confounding risk level** per feature:
+We compared treatment vs control covariate distributions using Kolmogorov–Smirnov (KS) tests.
+To go beyond raw test statistics, we defined a confounding risk level per feature:

 * **High** risk: Feature shows both notable imbalance (KS ≥ 0.01) and correlation with the outcome (|corr| ≥ 0.1).
 * **Moderate** risk: Feature shows either imbalance or correlation, but not both.